ibergis/ibergis.github.io/docs/ibergis/for-users/user-manual/installation.rst

 Once QGIS has been downloaded, run the downloaded file and follow the instructions to install it.

-.. important:: To work with IberGIS **must** download the LTR version of QGIS.
+.. important:: IberGIS **requires** the latest available LTR version of QGIS.

 IberGIS installation
 ====================